Lotsiron/CGProject/README.md

 	This is a project for the computer graphics class in Cracow University of Technology for the erasmus 2025 program.
 	Project contributors are
 	  Ahmet Yasin Pekdemir
 	  Michele Zazzaretti
 	  Alejandro Roman Lopez

 	This is a program that saves and loads images in different formats and compressions.

+ 	--HOW TO USE--
+	Load images with a-s-d-f-g-h-j-k-l-z-x-c
+	Clear screen with b

+	Press 1 to select dithering and process options
+	Press 2 to process loaded the image.
+ 		Left is the loaded original image and right is the processed image
+	Press 3 to save the right image
+ 	Press 4 to load the saved image to the left

 	- File Format: